The Probate Process in California

 WHAT IF A BENEFICIARY OF A WILL HAS DIED?

-When a person makes a Will he/she may assume that the beneficiary or beneficiaries will outlive them.
+When a person makes a Will he/she may assume that the beneficiary or beneficiaries will outlive him/her.
 So what happens, for example, if a person leaves a sister a sum of money in the Will and the sister dies before the Will-maker?

 If the sister was deceased before the Will was executed, the gift is void.